Hêndrio

-Hêndrio Araújo da Silva (born 16 May 1994), simply known as Hêndrio and also as Đỗ Hoàng Hên, is a Brazilian professional footballer who plays as an attacking midfielder or winger who plays for V.League 1 club Hanoi FC.
+Hêndrio Araújo da Silva (born 16 May 1994), simply known as Hêndrio and also as Đỗ Hoàng Hên, is a professional footballer who plays as an attacking midfielder or winger for V.League 1 club Hà Nội.
+Born in Brazil, he plays for the Vietnam national team.

-Career
+Club career

 At the age of 12, Hêndrio joined the youth academy of Barcelona, one of Spain's most successful clubs and stayed there during four years.

-In 2013, he signed for Atlético Onubense in the Spanish fourth division.
+In 2013, Hêndrio signed for Atlético Onubense in the Spanish fourth division.

 Before the second half of the 2014–15 season, he signed for Georgian side Sioni.

 In 2017, Hêndrio signed for Paços de Ferreira in the Portuguese top flight after playing for Portuguese fourth division team Varzim B, where he made 6 appearances and scored 0 goals.

 In 2018, he returned to Atlético Onubense in the Spanish lower leagues.

 Before the second half of the 2018–19 season, Hêndrio signed for Portuguese third division outfit Fafe.

 A year after, in January 2020, he signed for Moralo in the Spanish fourth division.

+Career in Vietnam

-Before the 2021 season, Hêndrio moved to Vietnam, signing for Binh Dinh.
+Before the 2021 season, Hêndrio moved to Vietnam, signing for Topenland Bình Định.

 After two years at the club, he departed the club to join league fellow Thep Xanh Nam Dinh.
 Here, Hêndrio played a crucial role to help the team win the 2023–24 V.League 1 title, scoring 10 goals and assisted 13 times.

-On 13 May 2025, Hanoi FC announced the arrival of Hêndrio to the team ahead of the 2025–26 season with a contract until 2028.
+On 13 May 2025, Hà Nội announced the arrival of Hêndrio to the club ahead of the 2025–26 season with a contract until 2028.

+International career

+After completing FIFA’s five-year continuous residency requirement in Vietnam, Hêndrio became eligible to represent the Vietnamese national team in January 2026.
+On 17 March 2026, he received his first call up to the Vietnam national team for the friendly match against Bangladesh and the 2027 AFC Asian Cup qualification match against Malaysia.